My infatuation with Irish soda bread continues with this easy whole wheat soda bread.

-You just mix all the ingredients together, pour the mixture into a well-greased pan and bake for about one hour.
+You just mix all the ingredients for this easy soda bread together, pour the mixture into a well-greased pan and bake for about one hour.
 Talk about the ultimate quick bread.
 It keeps very well for several days and is also great toasted.

 I also read somewhere that soda bread freezes well, so I wrapped several slices in wax paper, then foil, and placed them in a zippered freezer bag that I tucked into the freezer to save me from over-indulging in this delicious bread.
 Now, I can enjoy a serving or two over the next several weeks, without having to bake an entire loaf.